 - System role

-- Command-post vehicle for the Kasta low-altitude air-surveillance radar package
+- Command-post and operator vehicle for the Kasta low-altitude air-surveillance radar package

 - Associated radar